sagemath/trac_to_gh/Issue 1172.md

 # Issue 1172: change the watkins license in SAGE_ROOT/COPYING

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1172

 Original creator: was